ctchou/dircifrar/README.md

 either encrypted or unencrypted, depending on the information stored in its `.dircifrar_config.json` file.
 The `<local_dir>` should be unencrypted.
 If a directory is encrypted, the user is prompted for the password that is set up by `dircifrar init-crypt`.
-The lack of a `.dircifrar_config.json` file makes the directory to be considered unencrypted.
+The absence of a `.dircifrar_config.json` file makes the directory to be considered unencrypted.

 The directory synchronization algorithm works as follows for `dircifrar push`: